 In addition to undergraduate labs and of course our research labs, UTSC has a number of Technology Enabled Active Learning (commonly called TEAL) classrooms which can be booked for active learning and collaboration, including the following:

+There are a number of these rooms at UTM, and in Engineering, and at the Faculty of Information as well.
 Planning an active learning activity that might involve technology?
 Give Brian Sutherland or Adon Irani a call, we can help!

 Hoellwarth, Chance and Moelter, Matthew J. (2011) The implications of a robust curriculum in introductory mechanics.
 American Journal of Physics, 79, 540-545.